trdunsworth/DECCreport3/report_wk36.docx.md

 :::

-From this chart, we can see that the busiest hour of the day was 1500 hours, with 84 calls for service.
-0400 and 0600 were the slowest hours of the day with 27 calls each.
+From this chart, we can see that the busiest hour of the day was 1000 hours, with 83 calls for service.
+0300 was the slowest hour of the day with 23 calls.
 The overall pattern appears similar to what we expect with a jump corresponding to the late part of the morning rush hour and falling off later in the evening.
 Next, we can examine the number of calls by priority level in the chart below.
+There are interesting declines in call volume across the 1100 and 1400 hours.
+These could correspond to lunch break and an after lunch lull in activity.

 ::: {.cell}